Updated: December 6, 2024

 What — another acronym from the IRS?
 If you’re a small business owner, you’ll run into a bunch of these when it comes time to run payroll.
 But don’t worry: by the end of this article, you’ll know exactly what FUTA is, how to handle it, and why it’s important to your business and your employees.

-• The standard FUTA tax rate is 6% on the first $7,000 of each employee’s annual wages which means employers pay a maximum of $420 per employee per year.
+• The standard FUTA tax rate is 6% on the first $7,000 of each employee’s annual wages which means employers pay a maximum of $420 per employee per year

 • Employers receive a 5.4% credit (in most states) for paying state unemployment insurance taxes on time and this lowers the effective FUTA rate to just 0.6%

-• California and New York currently have lower FUTA credits due to outstanding federal loans, raising their effective rates to 1.2% vs the standard 0.6%.
+• California and New York currently have lower FUTA credits due to outstanding federal loans, raising their effective rates to 1.2% vs the standard 0.6%

-• FUTA taxes are paid quarterly and reported annually on IRS Form 940, which is due on January 31, along with a potential 10-day extension for timely filers.
+• FUTA taxes are paid quarterly and reported annually on IRS Form 940, which is due on January 31, along with a potential 10-day extension for timely filers

 You’ll also know your FUTA from your FICA and SUTA, so payroll will feel a lot less like alphabet soup!
 And don’t worry, we’ve always got your back if you have any other questions about calculating payroll.
 In this guide, we will explain how the FUTA tax works, who pays it, and what it is used for.

-What is the FUTA tax?
+What is FUTA tax?

 The Federal Unemployment Tax Act (FUTA) is a payroll tax that’s used to help fund unemployment benefits.
 If you have employees, you are required to pay FUTA taxes to the IRS, but you won’t withhold anything from your employee’s paychecks to do so.
 Instead, you’ll simply pay the FUTA tax to the IRS on behalf of your employees.
 Let’s dig into the specifics.

-What is the purpose of FUTA tax?
+What is the purpose of FUTA taxes?

 As with all taxes, the goal of FUTA tax is to fund state or federal government spending programs.
 Specifically, FUTA funds a social welfare program called unemployment insurance, which offers temporary financial assistance to employees who have lost their jobs.